Characteristics of the Fish

 - Using a spatula lift fish off pan so as to leave one side of its skin and scales stuck to the cooking surface and serve the fish skinless side up.

 - One fish per person.
-Lemon, salt and pepper to taste.
+Serve with lemon wedges, salt and pepper to taste.

 Pan Sear (1 lb fillet):

-- Rockfish tastes best simmered in a broth of various ingredients and cooking liquid.
+- Rockfish adds great flavor to soups and fish stews.
+Rockfish holds its texture and cooks without falling apart when simmered in a broth of various ingredients and cooking liquid.

-- If simmering your rockfish allow another 10 minutes to soften the fillet and other ingredients; serve hot.
+- If simmering your rockfish or adding to a soup or stew, after the soup base is completed, add raw seasoned rockfish pieces and allow another 10-20 minutes to simmer softening the rockfish boneless skinless fillet pieces and any other ingredients; serve hot.

 Amanda’s Serving Suggestions

 - Boneless/skinless Rockfish marinates easily and often the addition of lemon or wine to the rockfish before its cooked will tenderize and flavor the mild tasting fish.
 Avoid using herbs in your marinade as these tend to over cook; herbs can be chopped and added to your recipe after cooking.

 - A good marinade for rockfish should contain some acidity from either tomatoes,vinaigrette, or a diluted citrus juice.
 A pinch of white pepper and sea salt to taste after cooking will enhance subtle flavors.

 - I use fresh diced tomatoes, yellow squash, garlic and oil and simmer or bake rockfish for 30 minutes until all ingredients are tender.
 This recipe is fast and easy to prepare using any cooking technique, tastes wonderful served with a simple pasta such as cavatelli or gnocchi and provides a beautiful compliment to young fresh salad greens.